Dudeiebot/nvim/noob.md

  `x` delete a letter, and you add nos to the back also for more deleting.

-## Just there CMD et miscellanous things
+## Just some CMD et miscellanous things
+you can use `~` to swap inbetween lowercase and uppercase and you can also add those numerals to it for more effectiveness.

+the `.` command redo what was done last in other places.

+We can use `r` to replace a letter, you add the letter after clicking `r`